 * Euro and yen gain after U.S. CPI data

-* Investors expect big LDP win in Japan election on Sunday
+* Investors expect big LDP win in Sunday Japan election

-The Fed said on Wednesday it expected to hold interest rates near zero until unemployment falls to at least 6.5 percent and as long as inflation does not threaten to break above 2.5 percent and inflation expectations are contained.
+The U.S. central bank said it expected to hold interest rates near zero until the unemployment rate falls to at least 6.5 percent, as long as inflation does not threaten to break above 2.5 percent.

 “The inflation data continues to be benign and there is very little in the way of price pressures in the economy,” said Omer Esiner, chief market analyst at Commonwealth Foreign Exchange in Washington.
 “That therefore justifies the Federal Reserve’s action to keep a very accommodative monetary policy.”

-The dollar fell 0.1 percent to 83.53 yen, having risen as high as 83.96, its highest since March 21.
+The dollar fell 0.3 percent to 83.42 yen, having risen as high as 83.96, its highest since March 21, according to Reuters data.
 Still, it was not far from its March 2012 peak of 84.17, which is seen as a major resistance level.

 Traders cited an options barrier at 84 yen as the options market still shows increasing bias for yen weakness with investors buying yen puts.